London Fog Drink (Earl Grey Tea Latte)

 What’s in a Starbucks London Fog?

-Black tea, bergamot essence (black tea and bergamot make up the Earl Grey flavor), lavender flowers, vanilla syrup, and steamed milk.
+A Starbucks London Fog is made of black tea, bergamot essence (black tea and bergamot make up the Earl Grey flavor), lavender flowers, vanilla syrup, and steamed milk.

 What’s in this London Fog drink?